Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 Principle 1: Search like your customer

-The most common audit mistake is testing the version of buyer queries you imagine, sanitized through your own positioning vocabulary.
-Real prospects do not talk that way.
-The gap between what you think they ask and what they actually ask is where most audit blind spots live.
-Never write prompts from imagination — pull them from real artifacts.
+The gap between what you think buyers ask and what they actually type is where most audit blind spots live.
+Never write prompts from imagination.
+Pull them from real artifacts.
 The tactical guide to finding buyer questions walks through where to mine each: subreddit thread titles, sales call recordings, support ticket openers.

 Principle 2: Lead with problems, not categories

-Buyers know their pain.
-They don't know your category.
-A prospect doesn't think "I need a CRM," they think "I keep losing track of leads."
-Problem-led prompts surface a different (often more honest) leaderboard than category-led ones.
-The diagnostic test: write the same intent two ways — once category-led ("What are the best CRMs for SaaS startups?"), once problem-led ("What tool helps a small SaaS team stop losing leads in their inbox?").
-Both queries are valid.
-Both probably matter.
+The diagnostic test: write the same intent two ways.
+Once category-led ("What are the best CRMs for SaaS startups?").
+Once problem-led ("What tool helps a small SaaS team stop losing leads in their inbox?").
 The gap between them tells you whether your homepage is written in marketing language or buyer language.

 Principle 3: Be conversational, not Google-shaped

 Write prompts as full questions, the way ChatGPT was built to be used, not as Google-style fragments. "best CRM SaaS" is a Google fragment a buyer might type into Google.
 "What's the best CRM for a small SaaS team in 2026?" is what they actually send to ChatGPT.
 LLMs respond to context — full sentences with team size, current tool, constraint clauses produce different (and more useful) answers than keyword fragments.
+HubSpot's Answer Engine Optimization guide makes the same point in different language: prompts that work for tracking are the ones a real buyer would type, not the ones a marketer would write.

 Principle 4: Use buyer language, not marketing copy

-Mine sales call transcripts.
-Skip your brand decks.
-The vocabulary your prospects use when they don't know your brand exists yet — that's the prompt to test.
-Even teams that successfully build audits around real buyers sometimes rewrite the buyer's language into "cleaner" marketing-friendly versions.
-Don't.
-The best two sources of buyer language are sales call transcripts (ask three AEs for top 10 discovery questions if you don't have Gong/Chorus/Fireflies) and first-touch support tickets (filter Intercom/Zendesk for openers from your last 50 signups).
+The best two sources of buyer language: sales call transcripts (ask three AEs for top 10 discovery questions if you don't have Gong/Chorus/Fireflies) and first-touch support tickets (filter Intercom/Zendesk for openers from your last 50 signups).

 Principle 5: Mix branded and non-branded deliberately

-Branded prompts test how AI represents you (validation, comparison, reviews).
-Non-branded prompts test whether AI surfaces you at all when the buyer isn't searching by name.
-Both matter, and they reveal different failure modes.
 Most teams over-test branded and under-test non-branded.
-A balanced audit lands at roughly 60% non-branded prompts; if yours is below that, your data is biased toward false confidence at the top of funnel.
+A balanced audit lands at roughly 60% non-branded prompts.
+If yours is below that, your data is biased toward false confidence at the top of funnel.

 The 12 templates, grouped by use case